ANT 112. Introduction to Archaeology. (3 h)

 ANT 354.
 Field Methods in Linguistic Anthropology.
 (4 h)

 Trains students in basic skills of collectiong and analyzing linguistic data at the levels of phonetics-phonology, grammar, lexico-semantics, discourse, and sociocultural context.
 Students will learn about the research questions that drive linguistic fieldwork as well as the relevant methods, tools, and practical and ethical concerns.
 Also listed as LIN 354.
-P-ANT/LIN 150 or POI.
+P-ANT/LIN 150 or prerequisite override required.

 ANT 356.
 Language and Social Justice: Signs, Stigma and Social Capital.
 (3 h)

-Explores contemporary topics on how language use serves to create, sustain, justify, resist, and alter social and economic inequality; constitutes social action; embeds social orders in linguistic structures.
+Explores contemporary topics on how language use creates, sustains, justifies, resists, and alters social and economic inequality; constitutes social action; embeds social orders in linguistic structures.
 Course is collaborative, hands-on, seminar-style.
 Also listed as LIN 356.
 (CD)

 ANT 358.
 Native Cultures of North America.
 (3 h)

-Ethnology and ethnohistory of the indigenous peoples and cultures of North America since European contact.
-Explores historic and modern cultures, social and political relationships with Euroamericans, and social justice.
+Ethnography and ethnohistory of the indigenous peoples and cultures of North America since European contact.
+Explores historic and contemporary cultures, social and political relationships with Euroamericans, and social justice issues.
 (CD)

 ANT 360.
 Anthropology of Global Health.
 (3 h)